RotemShaul/CarND-Traffic-Sign-Classifier/writeup_template - Copy.md

 I used two simple visualization mechanism, firstly displaying each image per category, to learn the data.
 Second - I create an histogram of how many images per class do we get in the training, validation and test data set.
 Few things to learn from it - we have only 43 categories of classes, they are not represented evenly in the data set, and it's evident some images are rather dark.
 The good side - the distribution of classes is the same in the training, validating and test data sets.

-####2.
-Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]

 Design and Test a Model Architecture